Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Introduction

 \subsection{Related Works}

-The problems of empirical approximation, MDE, and limiting distributions, studied here~for $\gwass$, have received considerable attention under the classic 1-Wasserstein framework.
-Since $\wass$ metrizes weak convergence and convergence of first moments in $\cP_1(\RR^d)$, Varadarajan's theorem (see, for example, Theorem 11.4.1 in \cite{Du2002}) yields $\wass(P_n,P)\to0$ as $n\to\infty$, almost surely (a.s.), for any $P \in \cP_1(\R^d)$.
-The convergence rate of the expected value, first studied by Dudley \cite{dudley1969speed}, is well understood with sharp rates known in all dimensions\footnote{Except $d=2$, where a log factor is possibly missing.} In particular, $\E\big[\wass(P_n,P)\big]\lesssim n^{-1/d}$ provided that $P$ has sufficiently many moments (see \cite{FournierGuillin2015}; see also \cite{bolley2007,boissard2011,dereich2013,boissard2014,lei2020} for extensions of this result to other orders of the Wasserstein distance and general Polish spaces).
+The problems of empirical approximation, limit distributions, and MDE studied here for $\gwass$ have received considerable attention under the classic $\wass$ framework.
+Since $\wass$ metrizes weak convergence and convergence of first moments in $\cP_1(\RR^d)$, Varadarajan's theorem (see, for example, Theorem 11.4.1 in \citet{Du2002}) yields $\wass(P_n,P)\to0$ as $n\to\infty$ almost surely (a.s.) for any $P \in \cP_1(\R^d)$.
+The convergence rate of the expected value, first studied by Dudley \citep{dudley1969speed}, is well understood with sharp rates known in all dimensions.\footnote{Except $d=2$, where a log factor is possibly missing.} In particular, $\E\big[\wass(P_n,P)\big]\lesssim n^{-1/d}$ provided that $P$ has sufficiently many moments \citep{FournierGuillin2015}; see also \citet{bolley2007,boissard2011,dereich2013,boissard2014,lei2020,chizat2020faster,manole2021sharp} for extensions of this result to other orders of the Wasserstein distance and general Polish spaces.
 Notably, this rate suffers from the CoD.
 Imposing structural assumptions on the distributions may accelerate convergence rates \citep{boissard2014,weed2019sharp,niles2019estimation,hutter2021minimax,weed2019minimax,manole2021plugin,deb2021rates}, but such assumptions are hard to verify in practice.